OPFRONT/OPFRONT/content/sections/vision.en.md

 [[paragraphs]]
 title = "our mission"
 content = """
-    Develop technological tools to support the commercial development of independent optometryclinics.
+    Develop technological tools to support the commercial development of independent optometry clinics.
     """

 +++